hpc-syspros-basics/hpc-syspros-basics.github.io/HPC_Basics_menu/Node_Health_Check/Scheduler_Integration.md

 HealthCheckInterval=300
 ```

-This will execute NHC every 5 minutes.
+This will execute NHC every 300 seconds while a job is running as well as at the beginning and end of a job.

 ## TORQUE/PBS Integration